 Tip: After being exposed to sunlight for a few weeks, the wood of the playground is given a uniform colouring.

 Knots may occur in the selected wood.
-A knot is a round, oval or irregular form of harder and dark wood at the place where a branch had grown.
+A knot is a round, oval or irregular form of dense and dark wood at the place where a branch used to grow.
 Knots, annual rings, cracks and small imperfections belong to the natural properties of wood and therefore give it its own specific character.

 Rough spots and splinters may occur on some wooden parts.
 Despite careful selection and production, some of these rough spots cannot be avoided.
-Depending on the type of wood, these rough spots occur mainly around the knots and at the ends.
-These aesthetic defects form an inseparable part of wood and they do not affect its strength and do not justify complaints.
+Depending on the type of wood, these rough spots occur mainly around the knots and at the outer ends.
+These aesthetic defects form an inseparable part of wood and they do not affect its strength and are no cause for complaints.

-All coniferous species contain resin.
-Due to the effect of sunlight it is possible that in the first year resin will come out of the fresh wood.
-The sticky leaked resin can crystallize to the wood surface taking on a yellowish color.
+All coniferous species contain resin pockets.
+Due to the effect of sunlight it is possible that in the first year resin will come out of the fresh, newly cut, wood.
+The sticky leaked resin can crystallise on the wood surface taking on a yellowish color.
 These processes are natural and are considered normal.

 Tip: Resin can easily be removed by scraping it off with a sturdy brush or putty knife.
 If necessary, you can also use a special alcohol-based resin removal agent.

-The colour of the wood changes gradually over time as a result of weathering and the effect of UV radiation.
+The colour of the wood gradually changes over time as a result of weathering and the effect of sunlight.
 Impregnation is a protection against wood rot and not a decorative finish.
-This natural ageing has no effect on durability and does not lead to a loss of wood quality.
-If you want to preserve the original colour of the wood, you can treat it with a special wood oil or stain / water-based paint / varnish.
-It does protect wood rot, aging, insects and some cracking.
+This natural ageing has no effect on the durability and does not lead to a loss of timber quality.
+If you wish to preserve the original colour of the timberparts, you can treat it with a special wood oil or stain / water-based paint / varnish.
+It provides an additional protection against wood rot, delay its aging process and slightly prevent cracking.

 Tip: The darker the colour chosen, the less visible the natural aging is.